Fisheries Technician – FWPJob Type(s): Programs / Services

 Please click here to visit the job posting page

 Field research activities will require good interpersonal skills that facilitate cooperation and support among the various affected interests working and living in the study area.
-Interpersonal relations will include communicating and cooperating with coworkers, landowners and various members of the public to maintain support for the research project.
+Interpersonal relations will include communicating and cooperating with coworkers, landowners and various members of the public to maintain support for research projects.
+Coordinating with various agency personnel supporting the field operations is often complicated and requires good problem solving and interpersonal skills.